Prathyusha2210/RPS-game/README.md

 # RPS Game

 ### RPS - Rock Paper Scissors Game
+# Head out here to play the game :

 In this project I used HTML, CSS and Javascript to develop a responsive Rock paper Scissors game.